Journalist Enquiry Service trends send half of 2024

 The full powerlist can be found here on the TAF website.

-Vuelio is proud to be partnering with the Trade Association Forum to host a drinks reception to champion female leaders in trade bodies with an aim to promote and celebrate their achievements, and encourage the next generation of women into the association sector.
+Vuelio was proud to partner with the Trade Association Forum to host a drinks reception to champion female leaders in trade bodies with an aim to promote and celebrate their achievements, and encourage the next generation of women into the association sector.

-The reception will bring together female association leaders from across the UK and from all sectors of the economy – RSVP to join us at Space14 on Thursday 14 March here.
+The reception brought together female association leaders from across the UK and from all sectors of the economy at Space14 on Thursday 14 March – here are words from key speakers at the event.

 International Women's Day 2024